 A limitation of the study was potential variability in instruction provided in the business-as-usual control condition, a problem associated with conducting research in schools.
-In school A, all students in the control group were in a mathematics intervention class while only some students in school B received a consistent mathematics intervention.
+In School A, all students in the control group were in a mathematics intervention class while only some students in School B received a consistent mathematics intervention.
 As such, some of the results could be attributed simply to additional mathematics instruction, although the differential findings according to the intervention emphasis argue against this interpretation.
-Future studies should obtain specific information as to what topics students were exposed during their intervention class as well as data regarding students' special education and IEP status.
+Future studies should obtain specific information as to what topics students were exposed during their intervention class as well as data regarding students' SPED and Individualized Education Program (IEP) status.

 Another limitation was the delayed posttests assessed students' accuracy on conceptual and arithmetic items but not on students' maintenance of specific strategy use.
-Future studies should consider including an analysis of strategy use to see if students maintain or continue to choose the strategies they were taught.
+Future studies should consider including an analysis of strategy use to see whether students maintain or continue to choose the strategies they were taught.